Duriel E. Harris: Interdisciplinary work and performance

 Harris creates work that combines poetry, performance, sound, and visual media.
 She developed a solo performance piece titled Thingification, which explores the entanglements of race, capitalism, and embodiment.
-Thingification blends poetry, music, dance, and experimental sound to interrogate themes of race, gender, power, and objectification.
-The piece premiered in New York City at the 11th Annual Fresh Fruit Festival at The Wild Project in July 2013.
 Critics praised its immersive, boundary-crossing approach.
 Windy City Times described the performance as one that “transports audiences through time and space by enacting their collective ritual participation in the struggle against Thingification,” with scenes shifting from a Deep South plantation porch to a gay dance club to underscore the oppressive force of objectification.

 She also collaborated with filmmaker Scott Rankin on Speleology, a video-poetry installation.
 Her performance work has appeared at venues including the Chicago Jazz Festival and in collaboration with experimental musicians.

 Projects and collaborations

 Harris is a founding member of the Black Took Collective, an experimental performance group formed in 1999 during a Cave Canem retreat, alongside poets Dawn Lundy Martin and Ronaldo V. Wilson.
 The collective explores the intersections of Blackness, queerness, poetics, and performance, using hybrid forms to challenge dominant narratives and literary conventions.
 Their work blends critical theory, radical poetics, and embodied performance, positioning them at the forefront of Black experimental writing and performance art.

 The Black Took Collective has presented its work at institutions and cultural events across the United States, including the Lannan Center for Poetics and Social Practice at Georgetown University, and California State University San Marcos, where their appearance was part of a series on race, art, and activism.

-The collective's performances have been described as a “poetics of refusal,” challenging binary constructs of identity and authorship through a mix of reading, movement, sound, and collaborative improvisation.
-In addition to live performances, they have engaged in collaboratively and individually authored projects, contributing to contemporary discourse on Black experimental poetics.

 In 2022, Harris developed O|Sessions Black Listening, an Obsidian virtual performance masterclass exploring the role of listening and improvisation in Black creative practice, presented by the Poetry Foundation.
 The masterclass led to an online exhibition, O|Sessions Listening Room featuring participating visual artists, sound artists, and writers.

-Harris contributed to the 2025 Magnitude & Bond field study on Black literary organizations, which was profiled in Nonprofit Quarterly for its groundbreaking insights into systemic underfunding and the vitality of Black literary ecosystems.
-She is noted in Publishers Weekly as a contributor to the field study aimed at uplifting historically underresourced Black literary organizations.
+Harris contributed to the 2025 Magnitude & Bond field study on Black literary organizations, which was profiled in Nonprofit Quarterly for its underfunding of black writers and poets She is noted in Publishers Weekly as a contributor to the field study aimed at uplifting historically underresourced Black literary organizations.